 From storage systems embedded in solar and wind facilities in Italy to the hybrid plant that provides stable access to electricity to the inhabitants of Ollagüe in Chile.
-From the ISWEC marine machine to the geothermal drilling rig HH300 and ‘green drones' for solar fields and dams.
+From the geothermal drilling rig HH300 to the ‘green drones' for solar fields and dams.
 This the long list of innovations that 2015 brings to the new year

 For Enel Green Power, innovation has been the leading thread over the past year.
 2015 events already point to the path that EGP is set on following in 2016: projects aimed to test and develop new technologies, open innovation to identify the best solutions that can meet the daily needs of EGP’s activities around the world, research and programmes to increase plant efficiency.

 Innovation and sustainability are an increasingly inseparable combination for EGP, and 2015 in particular featured the achievement of the Ollagüe project in Chile, one of the most explanatory examples of this approach, based on technology combined with development serving the common good, according to the Creating Shared Value model.
 The recipient of several awards and mentioned by CNN and The Guardian as a best case, the hybrid plant built in the Atacama desert provides stable access to electricity for the population of this small village.
 It is also the world’s first example of a high-altitude energy facility that integrates three technologies for renewable sources in a single solution, an electricity storage system and a stand-alone and self-sufficient distribution grid.